olasmart18/alx-system_engineering-devops/0x00-shell_basics/README.md

 4-listmorefiles scrift will print all the files in dirctory in long format and the hidden files.

 5-listfilesdigitonly script will list files in digit format only

+6-firstdirectory script will create my_first_directory in to tmp directory